 Dr. Devereaux obtained his MD from McMaster University.
 After medical school he completed a residency in internal medicine at the University of Calgary and a residency in cardiology at Dalhousie University.
 He then completed a PhD in Clinical Epidemiology at McMaster University.
 Dr. Devereaux is a cardiologist, perioperative care physician, and clinical epidemiologist.
 He is the Director of the Division of Perioperative Care at McMaster University.
 He is a Senior Scientist and the Scientific Leader of the Anesthesiology, Perioperative Medicine, and Surgical Research Group at the Population Health Research Institute.
 Dr. Devereaux is a full Professor in the Departments of Health Research Methods, Evidence, and Impact (HEI) and Medicine at McMaster University.
 He is the President of the Society of Perioperative Research and Care.
 Dr. Devereaux has published >390 peer reviewed papers and >85 book chapters, editorials, and commentaries.
 Dr. Devereaux has an h-index of 108 and 266,260 citations.
 He has given >1000 lectures and research presentations in 41 countries.
 Dr. Devereaux’s research program focuses on medical complications during and after surgery.
 Dr. Devereaux is supported by the McMaster University / Hamilton Health Sciences Chair in Perioperative Care.
 Dr. Devereaux holds a Tier 1 Canadian Research Chair in Perioperative Medicine.

-Ashish K Khanna is an associate professor of anesthesiology and vice-chair of research with the department of anesthesiology, section on critical care medicine at the Wake Forest University School of Medicine in Winston-Salem, NC.
-He is also a member of the Wake Center for Biomedical Informatics, a core faculty for the Center for Healthcare Innovation, and the Wake Forest Hypertension and Vascular Research Cardiovascular Science Center.
-He serves as the inaugural director for the Perioperative Outcomes and Informatics Collaborative (POIC) a large perioperative outcomes collaborative research program that is staffed with several research nurses, fellows, technicians, students, data scientists and administrative staff and is a center of excellence for clinical trials across specialties.
-His research interests include prediction of post-operative respiratory and cardiac events on the regular nursing floor using wearable monitoring, use of large datasets for perioperative outcomes research, effects of hypotension in critically ill patients and use of novel vasopressors in shock states in the ICU.
-He is a previous FAER-MRTG awardee, and a Wake Forest CTSA KL2 recipient for his work on wireless wearable monitoring.
-Dr. Khanna has published more than a 150 peer-reviewed papers, two-dozen book chapters, editorials, invited non-peer reviewed articles, and has been invited to talk about this work at prestigious national and international forums.
-From 2015-2017, Dr. Khanna led the Angiotensin II in High Output Shock (ATHOS3) trial and the publication of this work in the NEJM.
-This work translated to the US FDA approval of this novel vasopressor for management of broad indications of high output shock and is currently being used across the United States in critically ill patients.
+Dr. Ashish Khanna is professor of anesthesiology and vice-chair of research with the department of anesthesiology, section on critical care medicine at the Wake Forest University School of Medicine in Winston-Salem, NC.
+He is also a member of the Wake Center for Artificial Intelligence Research, Center for Healthcare Innovation, and the Wake Forest Hypertension and Vascular Research Cardiovascular Science Center.
+He serves as the inaugural director for the Perioperative Outcomes and Informatics Collaborative (POIC) a large perioperative and critical care outcomes collaborative research program that is staffed with several research nurses, fellows, technicians, students, data scientists and administrative staff and is a center of excellence for clinical trials across specialties.

 Bernd Saugel is Professor of Anesthesiology and Vice Chair of the Department of Anesthesiology in the Center of Anesthesiology and Intensive Care Medicine at the University Medical Center Hamburg-Eppendorf (Hamburg, Germany).